xetiro/AndroidCamStream-Client/README.md

 // TODO

 ## How to run
 Just clone the project and open with the latest version of Android Studio.
 Update/sync your gradle.
 Build/Run the project.
 Make sure you have compileSdkVersion of the SDK Tools installed, and you shouldn't major problems.
+For your reference, the original code was written with Android Studio 4.0.1.

 ## License
 The sourcecode of this project is public under the MIT license.
 Feel free to fork it and change it at your will to customized it to your own projects.